jpqy/riipen-gold-mine-challenge/NOTES.md

 Working backwards again, we now know the optimal path starts at the 6 in the third row, then goes up, right, then up.

 _Note: when deciding between 15u and 15r, we know 15r is impossible because it is preceded by 23r and there can be no back-to-back repeated directions.
 Thus, we reject 15r as a possibility._

+### Coding the algorithm

+The challenge requires modification of a `move` function that accepts an array representing the mine, a tuple representing the current position, and must return a tuple representing the next move.

+Since the proposed algorithm calculate the optimal path once, it needs to be run once when a new mine is given, and store the optimal path outside of the `move` function.
+The `move` function would then need to access the data about the optimal path produced by the algorithm.

+Depending on how `index.js` is set up, logic may need to be added to detect when the mine is changed to ensure the algorithm is re-run for a new mine.

+#### Coding plan

+1. Write a function that takes an array representing the first column, an array representing the second column, and returns an array representing the "summed" second column with a direction flag

+2. Write a function that takes a 2D array representing the mine and uses the above function to produce a 2D array similar to [the final table](#3-final-iteration-and-working-backwards)

+3. Write a function that takes an array produced by the function above and works backwards to return the best path, maybe just in string form (i.e. "RDURDURDR")

+4. Make the `move` function read from the directions and return appropriate positions